Evidence of Alpha in a Momentum-Regime Switching Strategy Applied to Digital Assets

 StatisticValue

-The lower bound of the 95% confidence interval is strictly positive, and the probability of a zero or negative Sharpe under bootstrap resampling is 0.10%.
+The bootstrap is computed on returns net of 7 bps transaction costs per leg.
+The lower bound of the 95% confidence interval is strictly positive, and the probability of a zero or negative Sharpe under bootstrap resampling is 2.3%.
+The wider confidence interval reflects the shorter sample period.

 5.4 Deflated Sharpe Ratio